 This troubleshooting guide assumes that you have already set up your KeyShot Network Rendering software according to the Getting Started Setup Guide.
 If not, please follow the step-by-step setup guide before you continue.
 You may also follow along with the KeyShot Network Rendering Installation video.

-- The Monitor application on the end user's computer cannot connect to the Master service
+- The Monitor application on the end user's computer cannot connect to the Manager service

-- The Slave nodes cannot connect to the Master service
+- The Worker nodes cannot connect to the Manager service

 - Rendering jobs/requests are getting stuck or they are failing.

-Step 1: Check that the Master is properly licensed.
+Step 1: Check that the Manager is properly licensed.

-1. Log into the computer acting as the network’s Master.
+1. Log into the computer acting as the network’s Manager.

-(According to the software manual, the Master is in charge of receiving rendering requests, delegating rendering tasks, and making sure that renderings are processed in the order received.)
+(According to the software manual, the Manager is in charge of receiving rendering requests, delegating rendering tasks, and making sure that renderings are processed in the order received.)

-2. Launch the Keyshot Network Configurator application and go the Master tab.
-Make sure that "Enable master mode" is checked.
+2. Launch the Keyshot Network Configurator application and go the Manager tab.
+Make sure that "Enable master/manager mode" is checked.

-3. At the bottom of the section titled “Master License” you should see the following message:
+3. At the bottom of the section titled “Manager License” you should see the following message:

 The current floating license can utilize X cores and will expire in Y days.